ktechmidas/platform/README.md

 ### Building and linking

-To link packages after you've made changes, you'll need to run `lerna bootstrap --ci`
+To intall modules, you need to run `lerna bootstrap --ci`.
+To link local modules, you need to run `lerna link`